 How is my academic advisor assigned?

 We try to assign you to an academic advisor based on your expressed area of interest on your Advising Survey on the NSO checklist.
 Please make sure you choose a department that interests YOU!
 When that is not possible, we look at additional factors to make pairings.
-Please keep in mind that all of our advisors are prepared to advise first-year students.
+Please keep in mind that all of our advisors are prepared to advise first-year students, regardless of intended major.
 You will choose a permanent (and possibly new) advisor when you declare a major during your sophomore year.

 When and how will I be informed who my advisor will be?